et2010/org-edit-latex/README.md

 - Completion in edit buffer via AucTeX
 - Preview in the edit buffer

-The LaTeX packages used by the master file is copied from [org-preview](http://orgmode.org/worg/org-tutorials/org-latex-preview.html) settings.
+The LaTeX preamble used by the master file is the same as [org-preview](http://orgmode.org/worg/org-tutorials/org-latex-preview.html) settings.